 - One elective course

 Course descriptions are available on the course schedule page.

-Please Note: Current Trinity graduate students interested in the graduate certificate program in American Studies should speak with professor Scott Gac about enrolling in the program.
+Please Note: Current Trinity graduate students interested in the graduate certificate program in American Studies should speak with professor Scott Gac about applying to the program.